-- 15.1 You agree to the extent permitted by law to release and indemnify us against any Loss which you suffer, sustain or incur in connection with: - (a) performance of the care or services under this Agreement; and - (b) any claim made by or on behalf of a third party in relation to or arising out of performance of the care or services under this Agreement. - 15.2 The indemnity under this clause is reduced to the extent that the Loss arose from, or was contributed to, by any unlawful or negligent act or omission by us or a Staff Member. - 15.3 This clause will survive expiration or termination of this Agreement.
+- (a) any breach of your obligations under this Agreement for a reason within your control; - (b) any unlawful or negligent act or omission by You, your Authorised Person or any of your visitors. - 17.2 The indemnity provided under clause 17.1 will be reduced proportionately to the extent that the loss or damage was contributed to by any unlawful or negligent act or omission by us, our employees or agents. - 17.3 This clause will survive expiration or termination of this Agreement.

-16 Providing information to other Approved Providers
+18 Providing information to other Approved Providers

-- 16.1 If you are to move to our service, we will make arrangements to obtain personal information about you from your previous care provider. - 16.2 If you are to move from our service, we will make arrangements to transfer your personal information to your new care provider.
-We will be limited by the Act as to the information we can provide a new care provider. - 16.3 Under this Agreement you authorise us to provide or obtain the personal information as referred to in this clause.
+- 18.1 If you are to move to our service, we will make arrangements to obtain personal information about you from your previous care provider. - 18.2 If you are to move from our service, we will make arrangements to transfer your personal information to your new care provider.
+We will be limited by the Act as to information we can provide a new care provider. - 18.3 Under this Agreement you authorise us to provide or obtain the personal information as referred to in this clause.